ZhangTe/rainmeter-global-time-skins/README.md

 ![Thumbnail](https://github.com/ZhangTe/rainmeter-global-time-skins/blob/main/assets/SAMPLE1.PNG)
 ## Country Flags

-==Please be careful about the use of flags [Flag Etiquette](https://en.wikipedia.org/wiki/Flag_protocol) in public places== The flags' shape material used by the skin is from [Country-flags repo in github](https://github.com/hampusborgos/country-flags) .
+==Please be careful about the use of flags [Flag Etiquette](https://en.wikipedia.org/wiki/Flag_protocol) in public places== The flags' shape used by the skin is from [Country-flags repo in github](https://github.com/hampusborgos/country-flags) .
 If you wish to avoid the political risk of using the flag, you can choose *no-flag* version.

 ## CITY LIST